OakLoaf/VoidWarp/README.md

 # VoidWarp
 This is at heart a simple void teleport plugin.
 However, it offers multiple different compatibilities and multiple different teleport modes.
 Most notably the ability to teleport the player to the nearest warp to the player!

-Want to stop your players infinitely falling in your Limbo?
+Want to stop your players infinitely falling in your [Standalone Limbo](https://www.spigotmc.org/resources/limbo-standalone-server-lightweight-solution-for-afk-or-waiting-rooms-in-your-server-network.82468/)?
 Try [VoidWarp-Limbo](https://github.com/CoolDCB/VoidWarp-Limbo)!

 **Download Link**: https://www.spigotmc.org/resources/voidwarp.107811/